Skip to main content

 David Sante outside the chemical engineering building.

-David Sante goes above and beyond for CHE
+David Sante goes above and beyond for ChE

 David Sante, a facilities operations specialist in UF’s Department of Chemical Engineering, keeps labs running, equipment moving and complex projects on track.
 His dedication, technical expertise and willingness to help others recently earned him a University of Florida Superior Accomplishment Award.